DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 This is quite important moment: the seed must be unique for each frame, each sample and every bounce to produce a good random sequence.
 Bad sequences will result in slower convergence or biased result.
-`g_Constants.uFrameSeed1` and `g_Constants.uFrameSeed2` are random frame seeds computed by the CPU for each frame.
+`g_Constants.uFrameSeed1` and `g_Constants.uFrameSeed2` are random seeds computed by the CPU for each frame.

 The shader then traces a given number of light paths and accumulates their contributions.
 Each path starts from the same G-buffer sample: